anthonyrozmajzl/anthonyrozmajzl.com/content/post/price-gouging-is-a-function-of-consumer-demand-not-seller-greed.md

 Earlier in this article I mentioned that economics tells us not to bet on the fact that high prices are a result of seller greed.
 But what if sellers started to charge $500,000 or $10 million for a bottle of Purell?
 Isn't that proof that the price of Purell is motivated by seller greed?
 Maybe so, but this is nothing to worry about.
 Again, if nobody is willing to voluntarily purchase a bottle of Purell for $10 million, then the seller must lower its prices or go out of business.
 Clearly, the concern of seller greed is irrelevant when prices are allowed to fluctuate freely.
 This reminds us that voluntary transactions at any price level--even “price gouging” levels--are always beneficial to both buyer and seller.
 If this wasn't the case, no transaction would occur.

-While high prices during times of crisis can seem unethical and unjustifiable, we need to remember that they ultimately a function of *consumer* demand, not seller greed.
+While high prices during times of crisis can seem unethical and unjustifiable, we need to remember that they ultimately are a function of *consumer* demand, not seller greed.
 Sellers are simply messengers whose job is to convey consumer demand by changing prices to reflect the intensity with which consumers do, or do not want, a particular good.
 Letting prices rise maximizes consumer satisfaction by ensuring that the supply of a particular good isn’t wiped out in a matter of days, or to the contrary, left sitting on the shelves for weeks on end.
 Should panic continue to spread over COVID-19 and prices continue to rise, it is my hope that you can now see why harboring anger towards sellers is no different than shooting the messenger.